 Michael Flores, MPH, PhD

-Michael Flores is a postdoctoral Fellow at the Health Equity Research Lab.
-He is a recent graduate of the doctoral program in Health Services Research at the Brown University School of Public Health.
+Michael Flores is a Research and Evaluation Scientist at the Health Equity Research Lab.
+He is a graduate of the doctoral program in Health Services Research at the Brown University School of Public Health.
 His dissertation evaluated the impact of access and utilization of health services among Medicaid beneficiaries with serious mental illness of Rhode Island’s Medicaid Health Home through the use of quasi-experimental methods and longitudinal administrative claims data, His research interests include access and utilization of health services by populations with mental illness, healthcare integration, implementation science, social determinants of health, racial/ethnic disparities, community-based interventions, and patient-provider communication.
 Michael received his BA in Spanish Literature and Latin American Iberian Studies from the University of California, Santa Barbara, and an MPH in Health Policy from Fresno State.
 He is fluent in English and Spanish.

 Email: email@example.com Curriculum Vitae